i01er/FYPBlockchain/README.md

 The comment/post would be post to the Blockchain system(e.g. Bitcoin, Ether).

 For example, the comment has be hashed and contained into the OP_Return, geth function.
-It could be successfully saved to the system (forever)
+It could be successfully saved to the system (forever).

 ### View/Check Comments
 The application would go through the whole blockchain and verify the information.